The Mysterious Sisters

 "Ahh, sorry.
 Actually, this is something I made myself.
 So the part about it coming from the dungeon was a lie."

-"Heeh, handmade?
-I thought it was a weapon, but is it perhaps a magic tool?"
+"Heh, handmade?
+I thought it was a weapon, but could it be a magic tool?"

 "… As you've guessed, it's a magic tool weapon.
-It's an attempt to reproduce a weapon from the Hero's world.
-Its power, currently… well, it's basically a toy."
+I'm trying to reproduce a weapon from the Hero's world.
+Its power, at the moment… well, it's basically a toy."

 Saying that, she fired the gun at the wall.
-There was an anticlimactic "pfft" sound, followed by a "clink" like a lightly tossed pebble hitting the wall.
+There was a feeble "pfft" sound, followed by a "clink" like a lightly tossed stone hitting the wall.

 … When I went to look, there was a cone-shaped bullet rolling around, like a blowdart.
 Bullets aren't shaped like this, right?
 They should be more streamlined.
 And judging by the feel, the material is iron.
 Not lead, huh.

-"The real thing supposedly works on the principle of using an explosion to propel the bullet.
-But when I try to reproduce it with magic tools, it doesn't fly on target and only has enough power to not even stick into a wooden wall.
-It'd be dangerous if it hit your eye though… Honestly, just throwing the bullet would be more powerful.
-Haah… Maybe I should reconsider my approach."
+"The real thing supposedly works on the principle of using an explosion to propel the bullet, but when I try to reproduce it with magic tools, it won't fly where I aim and can't even embed into a wooden wall.
+It would be dangerous if it hit you in the eye, I suppose… Honestly, just throwing the bullet by hand would be more powerful.
+Haah… Maybe I should rethink my approach."

 It seems this is entirely a product of Nayuta's trial and error.